10 Magical Reasons to Visit The Garden This Fall

 1. Festifall Celebration

 This two-month Fall celebration encompasses All Things Fall!
-As the air turns crisp and the leaves begin to change color, there’s no better place to connect with nature and enjoy the beauty of autumn than the Huntsville Botanical Garden.
+As the air turns crisp and the leaves begin to change color, there’s no better place to connect with nature and enjoy the beauty of autumn than the Huntsville Botanical Garden during Festifall.
+Be sure to visit September 2 – October 31, 2023.

 2. Legendary Scarecrows

 With a picturesque Pumpkin Patch, nothing says family fun like the ever-popular Scarecrow Trail at HBG!
-This year’s scarecrows are nature-themed, and as always, the scarecrows are created by local community members.
-Amp up the spooky fun for older kids with a Scarecrow Trail Night Hikes September 11th and 25th.
+The scarecrows are wacky, whimsical, and wondrous, and as always, created by local community members.

 3. Family Campouts

-HBG offers a camp option for all of Fall Break week October 5-9, 2020.
-Flexible options make it easy to attend the whole week or just on the days you need.
+HBG offers a STEM camp option for all of Fall Break week October 2-6, 2023.
+Extended care options make it easy to attend – even around work schedules.
 There will be fun activities planned every day just for kids!
 Sign up here – spots are going fast!

 5. So Many Photo Opportunities!